solectrus/configurator/test/snapshots/services/ReadmeGenerator/en/distributed-local.md

 docker compose ps
 ```

-That's it!
+That's it.
 Your local installation is now up and running and pushes data to your cloud installation.

 ## Open the app in your browser